 - BattleTech: The Taurian Concordat, one of the periphery states, uses a bull as their national symbol◊.
 They're notable for being isolationist, xenophobic, and highly aggressive toward their neighbors (particularly the Federated Suns) and for their love of using nuclear weapons.

 - Dungeons & Dragons: Gorgons, despite the name, are a species of armor-plated bulls that breathe out a gas that petrifies those who come into contact with it.
 They're extremely bad-tempered, attacking other creatures on sight and attempting to gore, trample or petrify them, and are noted to utterly impossible to tame or domesticate.

-- Leonhalt Domador of Aggressors of Dark Kombat is a Garbage Wrestler, Mighty Glacier and one of the brutish fighters of this game.
-He also has a prominent bull motif, being called "The Black Bull", with a skull of a bull on his jacket, and his stage is in a desert with skeletons of bulls in the background.
+- Aggressors of Dark Kombat: Leonhalt Domador is a Garbage Wrestler, Mighty Glacier and one of the game's more brutish fighters.
+He also has a prominent bull motif, being called "the Black Bull", with a bull's skull on his jacket, and his stage is in a desert with skeletons of bulls in the background.

 - Tauros, the archetypal bull Pokémon, is regularly described in its Pokédex entries as violent, short-tempered and very fond of charging things down.
 A Tauros with no enemy to charge will take out its frustration by ramming and uprooting large trees until it calms down.
 This is subverted with those native to Alola, which are stated to be somewhat calmer and more even-tempered than those found elsewhere in the world.